catalystcommunity/docs-kafka-strimzi/explanation/data-loss.md

 If a dead letter queue is requested, what happens when the error happens on the dead letter queue Consumer?
 Does progress halt there?
 Do we need a dead letter queue for the dead letter queue?
 We think the answer is obviously no, but we've also seen this done more than once by very different groups.

-Our advice is to never dead letter queue, and if you need to reprocess something, capture the errors in a different context.
+Our advice is to never dead letter queue, and if we need to reprocess something, capture the errors in a different context.
 This could even look very much like a dead letter queue, but it should in actuality be more like a Sentry style capturing mechanism where errors can be handled out of band.
 This means that we must have the ability to handle a message days late all while handling all the other messages live.
 Some will say this isn't tenable, but this is necessary with a dead letter queue as well.

 At the end of the day, either every message needs to be processed within a certain time, or they can be safely dropped.
-That's not a problem Kafka can help solve, that is a business logic problem and the logistics do not change no matter your technology choice.
+That's not a problem Kafka can help solve, that is a business logic problem and the logistics do not change no matter our technology choice.
 That's just messaging.

 ## Best case redundancy